 - Translating Taxonomies

 - Setting the Translation Preference for Fields Builder

 - WPML core plugin and WPML String Translation add-on

 If you’re new to WPML, check out our Getting Started Guide.
 It quickly walks you through different translation options you can use.

-WPML’s Translate Everything mode allows you to automatically translate your whole site.
+WPML’s Translate Everything Automatically mode allows you to automatically translate your whole site.
 However, at the moment, the Houzez theme doesn’t fully support this mode.
 We’re working with the theme’s authors to solve this soon.

 The Houzez theme comes with some built-in post types like Properties, Agencies, and Agents.
 Translating them requires some extra steps as detailed below.

-Here is how to translate a property.
+Below, we’ll show you how to translate a property.
 You can use these steps to translate other post types provided by the Houzez theme.